rhyannonjoy/pawfinder-service/docs/overview/installation-guide.md

 **Use Postman desktop app**

 1. Open the Postman desktop app
-2. Create a new request
+2. Select the `+` button to create a new request
-3. Set the method to `GET`
+3. Select `GET` from the HTTP method drop-down list
 4. Enter the URL: `http://localhost:3000/shelters`
 5. Click **Send**
 6. Review the response